nicholas477/EngineSimulatorPlugin/README.md

 4. Add in a Gear-Up and Gear-Down input binding, and call SetEngineSimChangeGearUp and SetEngineSimChangeGearDown
 ![gear_change](https://user-images.githubusercontent.com/8600772/226207860-61120a57-6a01-4a57-bf23-aa2049ff0b5c.png)

+To change the engine, edit [main.mr](Resources/assets/main.mr).
+All of the Engine Simulator config files are in the Resources folder.

 That is all you need to do to get started with this plugin.
 Extra data (such as RPM, HP, number of gears, engine name, etc) can be accessed through the `LastEngineSimulatorOutput` variable on the movement component.